-When the customer contacts the eligibility worker before the date the MA benefits stop, the customer's benefits are reinstated with no loss of coverage.
+When the customer contacts the Benefits and Eligibility Specialist before the date the MA benefits stop, the customer's benefits are reinstated with no loss of coverage.

 Term Definition When a person cannot be located.
 Mail sent to that person is returned as undeliverable.
 Mail that is returned by the post office as undeliverable with no forwarding address.